amalgam8/amalgam8.github.io/_docs/4-kubernetes/3-bookinfo.md

    You will see that the webpage loads in about 6 seconds.
 The reviews section will show *Sorry, product reviews are currently unavailable for this book*.

+   The reason that the entire reviews service has failed is because our bookinfo application has a bug.
+The timeout between the productpage and reviews service is less (3s) than the timeout between the reviews and ratings service (10s).
+These kinds of bugs can occur in typical enterprise applications where different teams develop different microservices independently.
+Amalgam8's fault injection rules help you identify such anomalies without impacting end users.

    > Notice that we are restricting the failure impact to user "jason only.
 If you login
    > as any other user, you would not experience any delays.

 1. Fixing failures by shifting to a new version